-- 68. Some courses are taught over longer periods within the year than others, and so cost more to teach.
-As shown in Table 2, the regulated undergraduate fee limits for accelerated courses are 20 per cent higher than for standard full-time and sandwich courses.
-This applies only to students starting such courses from academic year 2019-20. - 69.
+- 74. Some courses are taught over longer periods within the year than others, and so cost more to teach.
+As shown in Table 2, the regulated undergraduate fee limits for accelerated courses are 20 per cent higher than for standard full-time and sandwich courses. - 75.
 Students studying on a year of a course that lasts for 45 weeks or more (excluding any time spent in the workplace) attract an allocation on top of any grant provided through high-cost subject funding.
 This does not apply to courses in price group A, where the intensity of study has already been considered in the high-cost funding rate, or to postgraduate taught provision in price group D, because course fees are generally expected to meet costs.
 The approximate rates of funding we are providing per FTE for accelerated full-time undergraduate and intensive postgraduate taught provision are shown in Table 7.